Note

 world = World(database_uri=db_uri, export_csv_path=csv_path)

-# we import our defined bidding strategey class including the learning into the world bidding strategies
+# we import our defined bidding strategy class including the learning into the world bidding strategies

-# in the example files we provided the name of the learning bidding strategeis in the input csv is "pp_learning"
+# in the example files we provided the name of the learning bidding strategies in the input csv in "pp_learning"

-# hence we define this strategey to be one of the learning class
+# hence we define this strategy to be the one of the learning class

 world.bidding_strategies["pp_learning"] = RLStrategy